chickenPopcorn/EqEq/notes/language-reference-manual.md

 context_name: statement
 ```

-The substatement will be evaluated in the context given by `context_name`.
+The sub-statement will be evaluated in the context given by `context_name`.

 Examples:
 ```c